DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 This repo contains the documentation for the Power Apps hackathon.
 The application to complete will be a **model driven app with Custom Pages**.

-:warning: Note this documentation is a preliminary state where not all features of the application are already imlemented!
+:warning: Note this documentation is a preliminary state where not all features of the application are already imlemented! :warning:

 The business scenario of our example app is the import of CO2 consumption figures from a local file.
 They will have to approved before showing up in a consolidated table.
 A wizard will guide the importing user.